-Situated in Florence, the Ferragamo museum opened in 1995 to delight the senses of museum visitors, show the history of Ferragamo shoes, and educate attendees through QR Codes.
+Situated in Florence, the Ferragamo museum opened in 1995 to delight the senses of museum visitors, show the history of Ferragamo shoes.
+Ferragamo museum QR codes educate visitors while allowing visitors to quickly pull up information about the display.
 Critics say the exhibition is worth exploring, not just by lovers of fashion but also by anyone interested in interactive museology.

 The Gucci Museum follows in the steps of Salvatore Ferragamo by opening its own museum to boost its image in an increasingly competitive global luxury market.
 Gucci uses QR Codes in its museums and image ads.
 Notice once again, the code is the only call to action in these ads that showcase the power of QR is all the information can be packed in the destination of the URL if the image and headline is powerful enough to drive the CTA.

 QR Codes On Vehicles Go Zoom Zoom